pedrogrande/petes-web3-pathway-resources/README.md

 # Pete's Big List of Resources for Web3

 Here is my big list of web3 resources to help you get started.
+I only link to sites and services I've personally used.

 **-- Be sure to Watch 👁️ or Star ⭐️ this repo ☝️ to be notified of updates**